DHNishi/pause/README.md

 3. When I am notified of my work time being up, I am given the option to either take a break, postpone the break, or skip the break.
 (Done)
 4. I can change the duration of my work focus time and my break time.
 (Done.)
 5. Change out the assets to be my own assets.
 (In-progress).
+6. Create a disruption window feature.
+If the break strikes, put up a disruption window that is alwaysOnTop.
+The disruption window has options to skip the break, take 5, or take 10.
+Closing it skips the break.

 The stretch features of this app are as follows: